mags0ft/hle-eval-ollama/README.md

 python3 ./src/eval.py --model=gemma3 --num-questions=150
 ```

 to begin the exam for the model!
-Results will also be written to an output file in the project root directory, ending in `-results.json`.
+Results will also be written to an output file in the project root directory, ending in `.results.json`.

 **Tip**: You can specify several models separated by commata in order to make them compete against each other.

 **Important**: Do not just perform separate runs with `--num-questions` specified, as this will pick different, random questions from the dataset for each run individually.
 If you want to compare models with a limited number of questions, use the tip described above.

+**For text-only models** specify `--only-text` to only use the text subset of the HLE dataset.

 ## Environment variables